rctsang/yt-play-together/README.md

 A ton of stuff is going on here so I'll try to explain what's happening in comments rather than here.
 But here's a basic overview of what's happening:

 First, I created a project on [Google Developer Console](https://console.developers.google.com/).
 Since I want to access live broadcasts with my app, I need to use Oauth 2.0 for API access.
-I created an Oauth2 constent form in the tab on the console, then in the Credentials tab of the console, I creaded and Oauth2 user and downloaded the corrosponding `client_secrets.json` file, so that my app knows where to go to get authorization.
+I created an Oauth2 consent form in the tab on the console, then in the Credentials tab of the console, I created an Oauth2 user and downloaded the corrosponding `client_secrets.json` file, so that my app knows where to go to get authorization.

 Using the YouTube Live Streaming API, which is partially included in the YouTube Data API, I can access the liveBroadcast API to search my accout's channel (choose your account during runtime on the Oauth2 consent screen) for any ready or active live broadcasts.
 I can select the one I want by title, then access the associated liveChatId.